canonical/ubuntu-package-buildinfo/README.rst

 Tool to retrieve Ubuntu Package Buildinfo

-Ubuntu package builds currently do not publish a buildinfo file.
-However, the buildlog file contains the contents buildinfo file.
-This script downloads the buildlog file, extracts the buildinfo file and verifies that the buildinfo file is correct based on the checksum in the .changes file.
+This script downloads the changes file, the buildlog file and the buildinfo file and verifies that the buildinfo file is correct based on the checksum in the .changes file.

 See https://wiki.debian.org/ReproducibleBuilds/BuildinfoFiles for more information on buildinfo files.

-Launchpad.net bug https://bugs.launchpad.net/launchpad/+bug/2044140 is to track the progress of publishing buildinfo files.

 * Free software: GNU General Public License v3
 * Documentation: https://ubuntu-package-buildlog-info.readthedocs.io.